INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

 - If you are changing treatment from SOLIRIS to ULTOMIRIS, you should receive your starting dose of ULTOMIRIS 2 weeks after your last dose of SOLIRIS.

-- After each infusion, you should be monitored for at least 1 hour for allergic reactions.
+- After each infusion, you should be monitored for at least 1 hour for infusion reactions.
 See “What are the possible side effects of ULTOMIRIS?”

-- drop in the number of your red blood cell count
+- drop in your red blood cell count

 - blood in your urine